Klipper3d/klipper/docs/Code_Overview.md

 DECL_COMMAND macro in the micro-controller code).

 There are four threads in the Klippy host code.
-The main thread handles incoming gcode commands.
+The main thread handles incoming G-Code commands.
 A second thread (which resides entirely in the **klippy/chelper/serialqueue.c** C code) handles low-level IO with the serial port.
 The third thread is used to process response messages from the micro-controller in the Python code (see